TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/vmware-nsx.md

 * Check that the DLR **internal** interface's IP address and subnet prefix length is the same as the source subnet that needs UDR
 * Check that the DLR has an uplink interface
 * Check that the DLR interface is attached to the port group to which the virtual appliance or the next-hop is attached
-* Check that the DLR **uplink** interface's IP addresss and subnet prefix length is the same as the source subnet that needs UDR
+* Check that the DLR **uplink** interface's IP address and subnet prefix length is the same as the source subnet that needs UDR
 * Check that the DLR's default gateway IP address is correct
 * Check that the DLR's static route for destination subnet exists and is configured correctly
 * Check that NSX distributed switch is not preventing communication between source and destination